matthew-kissinger/2DGAG/README.md

 ## What's this?

 World Creation Engine is a tool that leverages AI to generate game assets.
-It runs on your local machine, and has been tested using LM Studio with Llama 3.1 8B for chat completions and Automatic1111's Stable Diffusion Web UI for image creation using superPixelartXLMV1_v10 checkpoint (Based model SD XL) which can be found at https://civitai.com/models/581162/superpixelartxlmv1
+It runs on your local machine, and has been tested using LM Studio with Llama 3.1 8B for chat completions and Automatic1111's Stable Diffusion Web UI for image creation using superPixelartXLMV1_v10 checkpoint (SD XL) which can be found at https://civitai.com/models/581162/superpixelartxlmv1

 ## Features